PiSugar/pisugar-power-manager-rs/README.md

     For more details, see https://github.com/PiSugar/pisugar-power-manager-rs

-**NOTE** On centos/redhat like linux, RPM could not ask question in interactive mode, PiSugar model **MUST** be configured manually.
+**NOTE** In centos/redhat like linux, RPM could not ask question in interactive mode, PiSugar model **MUST** be configured manually.
 Available models are:

     PiSugar 2 (4-LEDs)
     PiSugar 2 (2-LEDs)